dgraph-io/dgraph-docs/content/graphql/queries/order-page.md

 ordering built into the query and any list fields of that type.
 Every query and list field gets pagination with `first` and `offset` and ordering with `order` parameter.

+The `order` parameter is not required for pagination.

 For example, find the most recent 5 posts.

 ```graphql